The war in Ukraine has dramatically altered perceptions of energy security and accelerated many countries’ decarbonisation agenda.

 Focus on relationship building: continue or increase efforts to build relationships with all relevant stakeholders, including consumer groups, governments, regulators, and society.
 In the same way, consider industry and cross-industry cooperation efforts to proactively shape reasonable regulation with governments.

-Get your supply chains in order: review your current setup and determine how you can reduce disruption and improve resilience.
+Get your supply chins in order: review your current setup and determine how you can reduce disruption and improve resilience.

 Review your organization’s cyber defense protection: the risk of a cyber breach is perhaps the most underestimated above-ground risk in the P&U sector.
 It cuts across political and geographical risks, and any company, regardless of size, is a potential target.
 You are vulnerable to a cyber security breach no matter where you operate.